helgihaf/EFCoreSurvival/README.md

 }
 ```
 ### Option 3: SQLite and DbContext configuration
-Put this in your DbContext class:
-Install this packages to the database project:
+Open cmd and cd into the same folder where your migration .csproj is and enter:
 ```powershell
 cd <to where my .csproj is>
 dotnet add package Microsoft.EntityFrameworkCore.Sqlite
 dotnet add package Microsoft.EntityFrameworkCore.Sqlite.Design
 ```
+Put this in your DbContext class:
 ```c#
 protected override void OnConfiguring(DbContextOptionsBuilder optionsBuilder) {